torfmaster/hackdose-server/README.md

+This repo has been archived: The place for development is now [here](https://github.com/torfmaster/hackdose).

 # About Hackdose

 This is the hackdose project, a project for making better user of your micro solar power plants.